lukasztecza/legacyCms/config/readme.txt

     const IS_PRODUCTION_ENVIRONMENT = 0;
     const AUTO_AUTHENTICATE = 1;
     const CACHE_TIME = 0;
+If you expect large images to be uploaded add the following in /etc/php.ini:
+    memory_limit = 32M
+    upload_max_filesize = 10M
+    post_max_size = 20M
+In case you do not have access to in add in main app directory following .htaccess:
+    php_value upload_max_filesize 10M
+    php_value post_max_size 20M
+    php_value memory_limit 32M

 part 3) controller
 First class to be called in this directory is "Responder.class.php" which has to contain proper method in responses section.
 For instance lets assume